-Though in recent years Bangalore has transformed from a quiet garden city to a bustling IT hub, some vital aspects of the old remain.
-The city is still full of wonderful traditional restaurants; all vegetarian and all South Indian, they have been around for decades, and in some cases, have become famous not just for their food, but the entire experience.
+While Bangalore may have transformed into a bustling IT hub, the city is still full of wonderful South Indian restaurants.
+In some cases, they have become famous not just for their food, but the entire experience.
 Here are some of the best traditional South Indian restaurants in Bangalore that you must visit.

 View this post on Instagram